- About JCC Menu

 Abilities and Skills Required for Nursing

 The following abilities and skills are essential for a student to be successful in the Nursing program and to become employed as a Registered Nurse.
+The student is required to meet these essential functions/skills with or without reasonable accommodations.

 The student must: